Organic Architecture · Est. 2010 · Los Angeles, CA

 The 8-Hour Pour: Engineering the Sheats-Goldstein Infinity Court

-To ensure structural integrity, the concrete is poured in a single, continuous session so the slab hardens as a uniform, monolithic solid.
-Once the material reaches a specific compressive strength—typically around 3000 psi—the internal post-tension cables are hydraulically stressed.
-This process essentially "pre-loads" the slab, allowing it to achieve the dramatic, gravity-defying spans and thin profiles required for the iconic infinity tennis court that hovers over the canyon.
+Once the concrete reaches its design compressive strength—typically around 3,000 psi—the internal post-tension cables are hydraulically stressed.
+This process pre-loads the slab, compressing it from the inside out and allowing it to achieve the dramatic cantilevers and thin profiles required for the iconic infinity tennis court that appears to hover over the canyon below.

 Comments